garengh4/create-react-app/README.md

 **Grid System**
 - allows alignment horizontally at regular intervals: design principle that a regularity in alignment is visually pleasing
-- In bootstrap: divide width into 12 columns
+- In bootstrap: divide width into 12 columns because it is divisible by 2,3,4,6
 - container work like col classes and have padding in them, but containers take the whole space available, so containers are like `col-12`
 - row classes remove padding: do not put rows inside rows directly, or col in col. rows should be nested in `container` or `col-` classes